hodzanassredin/hodzanassredin.github.com/_posts/2016-01-24-monoid_meets_comonoid.md

 2. merge result of function invocation resource object with current resource object
 3. before passing resource as an argument create its clone

-Now we could move previously described constructors into our builder and use or new builder.
+Now we could move previously described constructors into our builder and use our new builder.

 {% highlight fsharp %}
 let liftCtor c a: Managed<_>  = fun r -> destroy r